senpy-club/wasm-stopwatch/README.md

 A simple stopwatch for games and similar applications.
+Works on desktop and wasm.